The Super Powers Team: Galactic Guardians

-The Super Powers Team: Galactic Guardians is an American animated television series about a team of superheroes which ran from 1985 to 1986.
+The Super Powers Team: Galactic Guardians is an American animated television series about a team of superheroes that ran in 1985.
 It was produced by Hanna-Barbera Productions and is based on the Justice League and associated comic book characters published by DC Comics.

-Summary
+Production history

 In the fall of 1985, the final version of Hanna-Barbera's Super Friends premiered.
-The Justice League of America (now called the Super Powers Team, to tie-in with the Super Powers Collection toyline then being produced by Kenner) were once again headquartered at the Hall of Justice (which had been redesigned for this series to appear more pentagon-like and seemingly larger) in Metropolis, and battled such familiar foes as Darkseid, Lex Luthor and Scarecrow.
+The Justice League of America (now called the Super Powers Team, to tie-in with the Super Powers Collection toyline then being produced by Kenner) were once again headquartered at the Hall of Justice in Metropolis, and battled familiar foes such as Darkseid, Lex Luthor and Scarecrow.

 Amidst those changes, another change in the series was the absence of a narrator in every episode.
-In the original series from 1973, Ted Knight was the program's narrator.
-William Woodson became the narrator beginning with 1977's All-New Super Friends Hour.
-Woodson would remain the voice of the series through the final episode of 1984's SuperFriends: The Legendary Super Powers Show.
-Adam West, star of the 1960s live-action Batman series, replaced Olan Soule as the voice actor for Batman.
-Starting with this incarnation, there was no narration for the majority of the episodes.
-There is a very brief voice-over by Woodson at the start of the episode, "The Bizarro Super Powers Team", telling us about Bizarro World, but isn't heard afterward.
-Furthermore, the majority of the original recurring characters of the series were eliminated outside of Samurai and El Dorado while the DC Comics teenage superheroes, Firestorm and Cyborg, wholly replaced the Wonder Twins for the purposes of target audience identification figures.
-The animation was also improved; most notably Superman, Batman and Wonder Woman looked more like their DC Comics versions, since the style guide illustrated by José Luis García-López in 1982 was heavily used for this series.
+Furthermore, the majority of the original recurring characters of the series were eliminated outside of Samurai and El Dorado, while Firestorm returned and Cyborg joined the team.

-The story lines in many of the 1985 episodes were also a bit more dramatic compared to previous installments.
+The storylines in many of the 1985 episodes were also a bit more dramatic compared to previous installments.
 The only episodes that featured the old Super Friends style and charm were "The Bizarro Super Powers Team" and "The Case of the Stolen Powers".
 Except where noted as a short, each episode was 30 minutes long.
 The show lasted only one season on ABC, marking the end of Hanna-Barbera's 12-year run of the Super Friends.